mertbahardogan/microservices-cqrs-saga-project/README.md

 how to check if Product already exist? how to check if User already exist?

+#### About Error Handling and Rollback Transaction
+-Centralized Exception Handling with @ControllerAdvice -Using @ExceptionHandler for rollback and writing log in ProductEventsHandler class
+-ListenerInvocationHandler: Logging, Transaction rollback.
+Configuring in ProductServiceApplication

 Lookup DB:

 #### How to install Axon Server